-If your dog has it, break up their meals into small multiple meals through out the day.
+If your dog has it, break up their meals into multiple small meals throughout the day.
 The amount of food should stay the same, just feed them more often.
-You can also squirt a little sugar water into their mouth if they seem to be having an attack and you know they suffer from hypoglycemia.
+You can also squirt a little sugar water into their mouth if they seem to be having an attack, and you know they suffer from hypoglycemia.

 This is a viral disease that affects dogs that are not current with their vaccinations.
-Chihuahuas infected with the distemper virus will show a variety systemic illness signs, such as, eye and nose discharge, fever, coughing, diarrhea, and vomiting.
+Chihuahuas infected with the distemper virus will show a variety of systemic illness signs, such as eye and nose discharge, fever, coughing, diarrhea, and vomiting.

 Generalized Tremor Syndrome (GTS)

 This syndrome is also known as steroid responsive tremor syndrome or white shaker dog syndrome.
 It was first noticed in small, white dogs such as the Maltese and West Highland white terriers, but it can occur in dogs of any size, breed, or color.

 Signs of poisoning can vary but may include tremors, weakness, disorientation, depression, drooling, vomiting, diarrhea, and seizures.
-If you think that your Chihuahua is intoxicated you can call the ASPCA poison control center at (888) 426-4435 and they can help you determine if the substance is toxic to your pet.
+If you think that your Chihuahua is intoxicated, you can call the ASPCA poison control center at (888) 426-4435, and they can help you determine if the substance is toxic to your pet.

 There are other less common reasons for shivering or trembling in dogs.
-If you have questions about your Chihuahuas’ shivering or trembling or about any health and wellness issue, you should contact your veterinarian.
+If you have questions about your Chihuahua’s shivering or trembling, or about any health and wellness issue, you should contact your veterinarian.